 Melissa is certified through The National Academy of Sports Medicine and holds her Pn1 Certification through Precision Nutrition.
-She specializes in personal training, group fitness, youth fitness, sports conditioning, and enjoys working with our corporate clients designing wellness workshops and resources for a variety of employee populations.
-Melissa is passionate about nutrition and enjoys using her expertise and education to develop meal plans for individuals and families to reach optimum health.
+She has recently completed her Master Health Coaching certification and is working toward becoming a Nationally Board Certified Health and Wellness coach.
+She specializes in personal training, nutrition, and health and wellness coaching, group fitness, youth fitness, sports conditioning, and enjoys working with our corporate clients designing wellness workshops and resources for a variety of employee populations.
+Melissa is passionate about nutrition and enjoys using her expertise and education to help people develop plans to reach their health and wellness goals.
 Melissa is an avid runner qualifying and competing in the Boston Marathon in addition to many full and half marathons.

 Fitness, Athletics, Wellness

 Ron is certified through the National Academy of Sports Medicine.
 His strength and conditioning programs focus on the quality of movement, stabilization, and agility.
 He enjoys working with people of all fitness levels, adapting the workout to the individual.

 Following years of being active and training, a back injury and the demands of life caused Ron to stray from weight training for a while.
 Then he met a personal trainer who showed him how to strengthen his back, glutes, and hamstrings, as well as how to move correctly alleviating his back pain.
 With the pain gone and newfound energy, Ron left the corporate world to work in an environment he loves.
 His desire is to help others overcome similar challenges and reach their fitness goals.

 Outside of the gym, Ron enjoys coaching youth sports and being with family.